-For wiring, connect the CKP wires to the reference (1 tooth) sensor on the flywheel, Digital Frequency In 1 to the flywheel tooth sensor, and the cam signal (if present) to CMP.
-For most applications, the flywheel sensors are both VR type with a Hall effect cam sensor.
+For wiring, connect the CKP wires to the flywheel tooth sensor, the reference (1 tooth) flywheel sensor to the "cam" input, and the cam sensor to the pin selected as tertiary tach input.
+For most applications, the flywheel sensors are both VR type with a Hall effect cam sensor, so you will use CMP for the reference sensor and Digital Frequency In 2 for the cam sensor.